2.1 General context

 Associations were dependent largely upon voluntary work, which is why they still have a small number of paid staff (Elmose-Østerlund, K. et al., 2016).

 Historically, core areas of activity in the Danish voluntary sector have been culture, leisure, and sport, unlike other Western societies, where there is a greater focus on social service, health, and education.
-This is a reflection of the historic compromise between associations and the emerging Danish welfare state, which gradually took responsibility for the social security and well-being of its citizens.
+This reflects the historic compromise between associations and the emerging Danish welfare state, which gradually took responsibility for the social security and well-being of its citizens.

 From early on, the state has funded two types of activity:

-- Non-formal General Adult Education (folkeoplysning) and sports associations
+- Non-formal General Education (folkeoplysning) and sports associations

 - Voluntary social work

 Non-formal General Education (Folkeoplysning):